codylico/loopsong/README.md

   towards the end of playback.
 Set to zero for no fade out.
 + `-k (seconds)`: Playback can start from the seek position given in seconds.
++ `-a`: If the `loopsong` program is stopped or put to sleep, setting this option will allow `loopsong` to reclaim most of the time it missed.

 Other arguments configure how `loopsong` adjusts the playback time.
 + `-m`: The default mode, _middle_, cuts the song off exactly after